 Statements From Friends and Family: Some veterans submit statements from friends and family with their PTSD VA disability benefits appeals.
 These statements generally should show that John Q. Veteran went into the service and came home with PTSD.
 You want these statements to show how PTSD has affected the veteran’s life and how it is clearly from their time in the service.

-Buddy Statements: To file successful PTSD VA disability benefit appeals, you will also need to prove that there was a stressor in the military that caused your PTSD.
+Buddy Statements: To file successful PTSD VA disability benefits appeals, you will also need to prove that there was a stressor in the military that caused your PTSD.
 Many stressor events are never recorded on the veteran’s service record.
 Those veterans can submit VA disability benefits buddy statements.
 These are statements from people you served with can help prove that the stressor event did in fact occur.

 List of Medications: If you take medicines related to your service-connected impairments, you should prove that to the VA.
 For example, our PTSD VA disability benefits appeal lawyers always ask veterans for their list of medications.
 If you are taking medicines that a doctor prescribed for your service-connected impairments, that can be further evidence that you are eligible for PTSD benefits.